kubermatic-labs/cluster-migration/user-cluster/README.md

 - new cloud Nodes are registered and healthy

 Ensure Cluster Workload is accessible:
-- Ensure VPN servers is patched [`control-plane/00_vpn_deploy.sh`](control-plane/00_vpn_deploy.sh)
+- Ensure VPN servers is patched [`control-plane/00_vpn_deploy.sh`](control-plane/20_vpn_deploy.sh)
 - Ensure VPN is still deployed [`worker/vpn-overlay/00_deploy.sh`](worker/vpn-overlay/00_deploy.sh)
 - LoadBalancer external IP is serving the ingress content

 ### Migrate Workload and update DNS

-- Start to remove the wokroload of the old nodes
+- Start to remove the wokroload of the old nodes, see [`./worker/workload-demo/10_deploy.sh`](./worker/workload-demo/10_deploy.sh)
   a) drain, one-by-one with: `kubectl drain --ignore-daemonsets --delete-local-data to-migrate-vsphere-node-xxxx`
   b) mark current nodes as not schedule: `kubectl cordon node` + reschedule workload e.g. `kubectl rollout restart deployment xxx`
 - Test after first node drain if workload is still reachable and continue
-- Change DNS configuration from the old endpoint to new external name or IP of AWS load balancer
+- Change DNS configuration from the old endpoint to new external name or IP of the target load balancer

 ### Cleanup old cloud resources
 - Delete `node` objects in cluster: `kubectl delete node to-migrate-vsphere-node-xxxx`